dominikh/go-tools/simple/CONTRIBUTING.md

 ## Before sending a pull request:

-Have you understood the purpose of golint?
+Have you understood the purpose of gosimple?
 Make sure to carefully read `README`.